aayla-secura/mixnmatchttp/README.md

 # Description

-This is a simple wrapper around python's simple http server.
+This is a simple wrapper around python's simple http server for CORS testing purposes.
 It can add custom headers including Access-Control-Allow-Origin: `<request origin>`.
 It can serve over SSL too.

-For testing purposes, it requires a cookie `auth=1` to be set, otherwise it replies with `401 Unauthorized`.
-Obviously this isn't meant to be secure, only for CORS testing purposes.

 # Usage